-FIGURE 8.4 - Steam Bank destruction caused by uncontrolled access by cattle, Image courtesy of the Lone Star Healthy Streams program.
+Figure 8.4 - Steam bank destruction caused by uncontrolled access by cattle.
+Image courtesy of the Lone Star Healthy Streams program.

 While the most protective Best Management Practice (BMP) is full exclusion from riparian areas, it is not always feasible (Fig. 8.5).
 One of the most common sources of fecal bacteria entering waterways is the direct deposition of feces into the stream while cattle are drinking or loafing in the water.
-When cattle ranchers totally exclude cattle from the riparian area, significantly reduced bacteria levels result.86 diversion and detention of running waters and overutilization of groundwater reserves.
-In many cases, impacts occur over broad regions encompassing several watersheds.
+When cattle ranchers totally exclude cattle from the riparian area, significantly reduced bacteria levels result.3